 Every summer, gay Rome moves to the southern suburbs of the city for Gay Village, a 15-week long party and celebration.
 Every night from May to September, you can expect to find gigs, club nights, film screenings, theatre, competitions, and cultural events.
 Over 200,000 people attend every year, meaning you are guaranteed to meet LGBT folks from all over the world during your visit.

 The Roman city center is best explored on foot, so we have mostly included centrally-located hotels.
-The metro can be useful for covering bigger distances, but you will have to mostly rely on taxis for getting back from the bars – unless you are staying in one of the many great hotels close to the Colosseum gay nightlife.
+The metro can be useful for covering bigger distances, but you will have to mostly rely on taxis for getting back late at night.
+All the most booked hotels are close to the city centre and the Colosseum gay nightlife.

 Italy is relatively progressive in terms of its attitude to LGBT rights, but it does lag behind other Western countries in certain areas.
 Gay marriage is not yet legal in the country, and neither is same-sex adoption.
 The laws regarding discrimination on the basis of sexual orientation and identity are also less developed than in many other European countries.